ros2/rviz/rviz_visual_tests/docs/documentation.md

-As anticipated above, if the tests run (i.e. if `EnableVisualTests` is set to `TRUE` and `GenerateReferenceImages` to `FALSE`), by default each test will succeed if both the test images and the relative reference images exist and they are pixel-wise identical.
-It will fail if either the two sets of images exist but they are not identical, or if at least one of the reference images does not exist.
+As anticipated above, if the tests run (i.e. if `EnableVisualTests` is set to `TRUE` and `GenerateReferenceImages` to `FALSE`), by default each test will succeed if both the test images and the relative reference images exist and they are within an MSE threshold.
+It will fail if either the two sets of images exist but they are not identical or within this threshold, or if at least one of the reference images does not exist.

-Always by default, the images are named after the test they belong to.
+By default, the images are named after the test they belong to.
 In particular the reference image relative to the main render window will be called `<test_name>_ref.png` and the corresponding test image will be `<test_name>.png`.
 For what concerns the secondary windows, they will be named
 similarly: `<test_name>_secondary_window#_ref.png` and `<test_name>_secondary_window#.png`,